yiisoft/docs/000-packages.md

 ## Versions

-All packages are versioned according to [SemVer](https://semver.org/):
+All packages follow [SemVer](https://semver.org/) versioning:

 - `x.*.*` - incompatible API changes.
 - `*.x.*` - add functionality (backwards-compatible).
 - `*.*.x` - bug fixes (backwards-compatible).

-First stable version should be 1.0.0.
+The first stable version should be 1.0.0.

-Each package version number does not depend on any other package version or "framework version", only on its own public contract.
+Each package version number doesn't depend on any other package version or framework name/version, only on its own public contract.

-So it is completely normal to use together packages with different major versions, as long as they are compatible.
+The framework as a whole has the "Yii3" name.

-Framework as a whole will keep naming "Yii 3" so it will be considered version 3, independent of version of its packages.
+It's alright to use packages with different major versions together, as long as they're compatible.

 ## PHP versions support